Israel Folau

 In 2011, Folau joined the Greater Western Sydney Giants in the Australian Football League (AFL) and played for two seasons.
-In December 2012, Folau announced he was to switch codes again, this time for rugby union, and signed a one-year contract with the Waratahs.
-He would later become the record holder for the most tries scored in Super Rugby history post the 2019 season.
+In December 2012, Folau switched codes again, this time to rugby union, and signed a one-year contract with the Waratahs.
+He became the record holder for the most tries scored in Super Rugby history post the 2019 season.
 At international level, he made his debut for Australia in 2013 against the British & Irish Lions, and went on to earn 73 caps.
-In 2022, Folau switched allegiance in order to represent Tonga after World Rugby announced its new eligibility laws.
+In 2022, Folau switched allegiance in order to represent Tonga after World Rugby changed its eligibility rules.

 Folau's statements about homosexuality brought him into conflict with the administrators of Rugby Australia, and in 2019 they terminated his contract.
 Alleging that Rugby Australia terminated his employment on the basis of religion, Folau commenced proceedings in the Fair Work Commission but was unable to reach a settlement with Rugby Australia.
-He subsequently commenced proceedings in the Federal Circuit Court of Australia and a confidential settlement between the two parties was released on 4 December 2019.
+He subsequently commenced proceedings in the Federal Circuit Court of Australia and a confidential settlement between the two parties was announced on 4 December 2019.